birdsean/review-droid/README.md

 > * GITHUB_OWNER (Owner of the repository you'd like to review)
 > * GITHUB_REPO (Name of the repository you'd like to review)
 > * OPENAI_TOKEN (OpenAI API Secret Token)

-### Backlog
-- [ ] GitHub App OAuth: Implement the OAuth flow to allow users to authenticate with GitHub and authorize the plugin to access their repositories.
-Implement as a GitHub App.
-- [ ] Webhook Listener: Implement the functionality to listen for pull request events from GitHub.
-- [ ] Make it into a CLI
-- [ ] Find a way to mark code as "already reviewed" to save some $$$.
-Perhaps review on a commit basis.
-Same with comment evaluation.
-- [ ] Listen to conversation reply events and continue the conversation.